Psychology BSc (Hons)

 30 credits

-This module will provide the opportunity to study and employ different methodologies in psychology by evaluating the strengths and limitations of different research designs.
+This module provides the opportunity to study and employ different methodologies in psychology by evaluating the strengths and limitations of different research designs.
 Students will execute an empirical research project on a topic agreed in consultation with a Psychology staff supervisor.
 Supervisory sessions with an academic supervisor will guide students to conduct a literature review, formulate a research question, design a research study, and consider research ethics relating to their study, culminating in data collection and writing up of a research report which satisfies APA guidelines.

 Advanced Developmental Psychology